nmset/A7/README.md

 See the original [forum thread](https://archlinuxarm.org/forum/viewtopic.php?f=67&t=17166) leading to this project.
 Any comment should continue in this discussion.

+### Notes

+A [patched device tree](resources/dts/README.md) for this board is proposed to enable network connection on its ethernet port.
+This concerns kernel v6.13.

 ### Disclaimer

 This project is provided as is with no guarantees.
 Use at your own risks.